 In the meantime, if you don't want to wait until autumn to update your device, check out our iPhone buying guide and our roundup of the best iPhone deals so you can find the one that's best for your needs.

-For more information about what Apple will launch over the next 12 months, read our guide to the New Apple products coming out in 2021.
+For more information about what Apple will launch over the course of the year, read our guide to the New Apple products coming out in 2021.
 We also do monthly prediction roundups: the most recent is New Apple products coming in March 2021.